Health Systems and Policy

-If you are a current OSU HMP undergraduate student, you can apply to the accelerated graduate program now to start taking graduate classes and apply those credits (maximum of 12) to your current undergraduate degree, as well as the MPH in Health Systems and Policy.
+If you are a current Oregon State undergraduate student, you can apply to the accelerated graduate program now to start taking graduate classes and apply those credits (maximum of 22) to your current undergraduate degree, as well as the MPH in Health Systems and Policy.

-Eligible undergraduate students apply in their junior year (deadline is March 1).
-Up to twelve graduate credits can be taken during senior year and will count towards the bachelor’s degree and the MPH in Health Systems and Policy graduate program.
+Eligible undergraduate students apply in their junior year (deadline is February 1 and June 1).
+Up to 22 graduate credits can be taken during senior year and will count toward the bachelor’s degree and the MPH in Health Systems and Policy graduate program.
 Upon completion of the undergraduate degree, AMP students are enrolled in the MPH in Health Systems and Policy the following fall (no SOPHAS application or additional materials required).

 We have identified several courses that could be used to satisfy requirements for both the BS Public Health (Health Management and Policy option) and the MPH (Health Systems and Policy option) below.

-Available courses that count towards both BS and MPH Degrees
+Available courses that count toward both BS and MPH Degrees

 Faculty reviewing applications will be looking for strong grades, strong recommendations (including a mix of faculty and work or CATALYST, but not from family or friends or high school), clearly stated goals for graduate study, good quality writing in the statement, and demonstrated extracurricular/volunteer/work activities that demonstrate a commitment to Health Systems and Policy.